songtao-ye/soc-soh-multi-objective-optimization/README.md

 -----------------------------------

-The code will be open sourced after our paper is accepted.
+The code and dataset (XJTU-Re) will be open sourced after our paper is accepted.